Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## 1. Roles & Training

-1. **Team Responsibility:** Every development team IS responsible for the security of their own code.
+1. **Team Responsibility:** Every development team MUST be responsible for the security of their own code.

 2. **Security Champions:** Each development team CAN appoint a security champion as outlined in [{{site.TITLE_GENERAL_ROLES}}]({{site.URL_GENERAL_ROLES}}).